 There’s a lot that goes into keeping a typical office functioning smoothly each week, and it’s easy to see office cleaning as a side task that happens outside the scope of other functions.
 But in its own way keeping things professionally cleaned works into many other aspects of the business.

-Presentation is probably the most obvious, but it shouldn’t be discounted.
+The presentation of the office is probably the most obvious, and it shouldn’t be discounted.
 If you sell products your staff probably spends a lot of time facing shelves and making sure everything looks right for customers as they browse, and you don’t want dirty buildup on tiles or in corners to sully an otherwise great look.

 If you’re more of a service-based office you may not spend time arranging products, but the cleanliness of the space still conveys a message to everyone that comes in.
 In professional services like staffing, accounting, and legal services that attention to detail says a lot about what you offer.